Economic integration

-Economic integration is the unification of economic policies between different states, through the partial or full abolition of tariff and non-tariff restrictions on trade.
+Economic integration is the unification of economic policies between different states, through the partial or complete abolition of tariff and non-tariff restrictions on trade.

-The trade-stimulation effects intended by means of economic integration are part of the contemporary economic Theory of the Second Best: where, in theory, the best option is free trade, with free competition and no trade barriers whatsoever.
+The trade-stimulation effects intended through economic integration are part of the contemporary economic Theory of the Second Best: where, in theory, the best option is free trade, with free competition and no trade barriers at all.
 Free trade is treated as an idealistic option, and although realized within certain developed states, economic integration has been thought of as the "second best" option for global trade where barriers to full free trade exist.

-Economic integration is meant in turn to lead to lower prices for distributors and consumers with the goal of increasing the level of welfare, while leading to an increase of economic productivity of the states.
+Economic integration is intended to lead to lower prices for distributors and consumers with the aim of increasing the level of welfare, while leading to an increase of economic productivity of the states.

 Objective

 There are economic as well as political reasons why nations pursue economic integration.
 The economic rationale for the increase of trade between member states of economic unions rests on the supposed productivity gains from integration.
 This is one of the reasons for the development of economic integration on a global scale, a phenomenon now realized in continental economic blocs such as ASEAN, NAFTA, USAN, the European Union, AfCFTA, and the Eurasian Economic Union; and proposed for intercontinental economic blocks, such as the Comprehensive Economic Partnership for East Asia and the Transatlantic Free Trade Area.

 Comparative advantage refers to the ability of a person or a country to produce a particular good or service at a lower marginal and opportunity cost over another.
 Comparative advantage was first described by David Ricardo who explained it in his 1817 book On the Principles of Political Economy and Taxation in an example involving England and Portugal.
 In Portugal, it is possible to produce both wine and cloth with less labour than it would take to produce the same quantities in England.
 However, the relative costs of producing those two goods are different in the two countries.
 In England, it is very hard to produce wine and only moderately difficult to produce cloth.
 Both are easy to produce in Portugal.
 Therefore, while it is cheaper to produce cloth in Portugal than England, it is cheaper still for Portugal to produce excess wine, and trade that for English cloth.
 Conversely, England benefits from this trade because its cost for producing cloth has not changed but it can now get wine at a lower price, closer to the cost of cloth.
 The conclusion drawn is that each country can gain by specializing in the good where it has comparative advantage, and trading that good for the other.